equilibrez/equilibrez.github.io/_posts/2025-12-19-understanding-tier.md

 ### 1. Tier 1, Tier 2, and Tier 3 (The Structural Hierarchy)

-These **Tier classifications** are used to categorize the importance and urgency of your needs and tasks, prioritizing foundational safety before complexity.
+These **Tier classifications** are used to categorize the importance and urgency of needs and tasks, prioritizing foundational safety before complexity.

 * **Tier 1 (Somatic/Physical Safety):**
     * **Focus/Domain:** The body, immediate environment, and nervous system.